Consensys/doc.tessera/docs/HowTo/Configure/KeyVault/Hashicorp-Vault.md

 - [K/V Version 2](https://www.vaultproject.io/docs/secrets/kv/kv-v2.html)

-The K/V Version 2 secret engine supports versioning of secrets, however only a limited number of versions are retained his number can be changed as part of the Vault configuration process.
+The K/V Version 2 secret engine supports multiple versions of secrets, however only a limited number of versions are retained.
+This number can be changed as part of the Vault configuration process.

 ## Enabling Tessera to use the vault